 The standard tax extension allows you to file your tax return after the usual deadline.
 However, it doesn't buy you more time to pay any taxes you may owe.
-That means that if you don’t pay your tax balance by the filing deadline (July 15 in 2020), you'll get hit with penalty and interest.
+That means that if you don’t pay your tax balance by the filing deadline, you'll get hit with penalty and interest.

 Even if you can’t pay it all immediately, pay as much as you can.
 Penalties and interest are based on how much you owe and for how long.